Julie Harris: Career

-Stage roles
+1945–1959: Early roles

 In 1952, Harris won her first Best Actress Tony Award for originating the role of insouciant Sally Bowles in I Am a Camera, the stage version of Christopher Isherwood's Goodbye to Berlin (later adapted as the Broadway musical Cabaret (1966) and as the 1972 film, with Liza Minnelli as Sally).
 Harris repeated her stage role in the film version of I Am a Camera (1955).
+Harris's screen debut was in 1952, repeating her Broadway success as the lonely teenaged girl Frankie in Carson McCullers's The Member of the Wedding, for which she was nominated for the Academy Award for Best Actress.
+Director Elia Kazan cast her in East of Eden (1955) opposite James Dean in his first major screen role.